PROBLEM

 After fixing .gitignore file:

-Another reason whe .gitignore fails is cause by a “conflicting state”.
+Another reason why .gitignore fails is caused by a “conflicting state”.

 Brazilian system analyst graduated by UNESA (University Estácio de Sá – Rio de Janeiro).
 Geek by heart.